enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/common_envs.md

 5. Go to U2 HOME directory
 6. List the content of U2 HOME directory
 7. List the content of root HOME directory
+8. Unset HOME
+9. List the content of U2 HOME directory
+10. Switch to root
+11. List the content of root HOME directory